Nola: Antiquity

 Nola was one of the oldest cities of Campania, with its most ancient coins bearing the name Nuvlana.
 It was later said to have been founded by the Ausones, who were certainly occupying the city by c.
 560 BC.
 It once vied in luxury with Capua.

 During the Roman invasion of Campania in the Samnite War in 328 BC, Nola was probably occupied by the Oscans in alliance with the Samnites.
 Nola sent 2000 troops to defend Naples against the Romans (Paleopolis/Neapolis) in 327 BC.
 The Romans took Nola in 313 BC after setting fire to buildings near the city walls.

 Under Roman rule during Hannibal's invasion of Italy amid the Second Punic War, the city was the site of the 1st, 2nd, and 3rd Battles of Nola.
 On two occasions (215 and 214 BC), it was defended by Marcellus.

 In 90 BC it fell by treason to the Samnites during the Social War.
-In 89 BC, Sulla routed the rebel army near Pompeii, chased them to Nola and there massacred 20,000 rebels at the Battle of Nola in front of the walls.
+In 89 BC, Sulla routed the rebel army near Pompeii, chased them to Nola and there massacred 20,000 rebels at the Battle of Nola in front of the walls, starting a ten year siege.

-It was stormed in 73-72 BC by Spartacus during his failed slave revolt.
+It was stormed in 73–72 BC by Spartacus during his failed slave revolt.

 The 1st c.
 BC saw a number of public buildings constructed including the amphitheatre.
 The emperor Augustus died nearby at his sumptuous villa at Somma Vesuviana on 19 August AD 14, in allegedly the same room his father died in 72 years earlier.

 Augustus and Vespasian settled colonies in the area.
 In the Roman road network, Nola lay between Capua and Lower Nocera on the Via Popilia.
 A branch road ran from it to Abella and Avellino.
 (Note: Mommsen asserts that roads apparently ran directly to Nola from Neapolis and Pompeii, but Heinrich Kiepert's attached map does not indicate their route.)
 Nola was connected to the plentiful water supply of the Serino aqueduct after 20 BC.

 Though a relative backwater, Nola retained its status as a municipium, its own institutions, and the use of the Oscan language.
 It was divided into pagi, the names of some of which are preserved: Pagus Agrifanus, Capriculanus, Lanitanus.
 The discoveries of the pavement of the ancient city have not been noted with sufficient care to recover most of the plan, but a large number of Grecian vases were made at Nola, using its fine yellow clay and a shining black glaze.
 They are decorated with red figures.

 Following the rise of Christianity, it became a bishopric.
 One bishop, the Christian senator Paulinus, is traditionally credited with the introduction of the use of bells to Christian worship.
 His small handbells were subsequently known as nolas for his seat and the larger tower bells as campanas from the surrounding area.
 Revered as a saint, Paulinus's relics turned the town into a site of Christian pilgrimage.